Azure/ng-deploy-azure/README.md

 1. You may be prompted you to sign in to Azure, providing a link to open in your browser and a code to paste in the login page.

-1. Build your Angular app
+1. Build your Angular app.

    ```sh
    ng build --prod
    ```

-1. Deploy your project to Azure
+1. Deploy your project to Azure.

    ```sh
    ng run hello-world:deploy
    ```

 You will see output similar to the following.
-Browser to the link and view your site running in Azure blob storage!
+Browse to the link and view your site running in Azure blob storage!

 ```sh
 see your deployed site at https://helloworldstatic52.z22.web.core.windows.net/